opendp/opendp/docs/source/getting-started/examples/polars-quantiles.rst

             :end-before: /init-domain

-Grouping on a column necessarily reveals characteristics of that column, so we need to modify the original domain to make clear that these characteristics are public.
+Grouping on a column necessarily reveals characteristics of that column, so we need to modify the original domain to make this margin explicitly public.

 .. tab-set::